sparrowcode/sparrowcode.io-content/en/tutorials/how-to-get-root-view-controller.md

 # Scenes for iOS 13 and later

-Clearly the UI architecture with iOS 13:
+The UI architecture with iOS 13:

 ![`UIWindowScene` c iOS 13 and above.](https://cdn.sparrowcode.io/tutorials/how-to-get-root-view-controller/uiwindowscene.jpg)